Members of the Parish Council & Other Information

 • United Charities Representative – Cllr G Gamble

-• Website Representative – tba
+• Website Representative – Mr V A Vines

 • Chippenham and Villages Community Area Board – Cllr A Hall